Costs & Financial Aid

 |Estimated total course fees:

-Students in the program can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
+Students can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
 For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
 Students in fee-based programs are not eligible for tuition exemptions or University grants.

 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
 GFIS representatives host workshops, post funding announcements and meet one-on-one with students.